vaishnavijagtapma2025/stock-market-analysis-python/report.md

 ## 3.2 Fallback Protocol

 A synthetic fallback pipeline was implemented to ensure reproducibility in the event of API failure or rate limiting.
 If fewer than 20 live tickers were successfully fetched, the pipeline automatically generated 91 synthetic firms using sector-specific distributions calibrated to historical Indian equity characteristics (`NumPy default_rng(seed=42)`).
-The fallback status was recorded through the `SYNTHETIC_USED` flag and written to `data/probe_output.txt` and `outputs/source_probes/yfinance_probe.md`, enabling reviewers to verify whether live or synthetic data were used during execution.
+The fallback status was recorded through the `SYNTHETIC_USED` flag and written to `outputs/probe_output.md`, enabling reviewers to verify whether live or synthetic data were used during execution.

 ---